 Works have begun at Stoneleigh to restore the grounds as Repton intended, featuring spectacular views of the house from across the River Avon.
 It was the preference of Repton that the alterations to the estate should enhance natural beauty rather than tame it.

-Repairs will be made to the fences along the drive, and the ancient oak tree near the visitor car park, dated to be nearly a thousand years old, will be given a statelier setting befitting its majesty.
+Repairs will be made to the fences along the drive and the ancient oak tree near the visitor car park, dated to be nearly a thousand years old, will be given a statelier setting befitting its majesty.

 Parts of the project which have already been completed include the restoration of the gazebo on the river near the Orangery, the reinstatement of the reflective lake, repairs to the weirs upstream and restoration of the Georgian sluices.
-None of this work would have been possible without the help, support, advise and funding from Heritage Lottery Fund and Natural England.
+None of this work would have been possible without the help, support, advice and funding from Heritage Lottery Fund and Natural England.